Home » Eat Your Fruits Fully Ripe: Full Nutrition, No Toxicity!

 The ripening process of fruits is highly coordinated and complex, by which a plethora of substances are increased, reduced, and transformed.
 But how does this affect our nutrition and health?
 How bad is it to eat unripe fruits?
 Let’s start by understanding the purpose of fruits from the plants’ perspective!

-The plant give us tasty fruits in exchange of seed dispersion: The whole point of the delicious fruit surrounding the seed is to employ fruit-eating creatures (i.e., birds and primates – including humans) to disperse them.
+The plant gives us tasty fruits in exchange for seed dispersion: The whole point of the delicious fruit surrounding the seed is to employ fruit-eating creatures (i.e., birds and primates – including humans) to disperse them.
 Plants ensure that the fruit is only eaten when the seed is ready!
-For this reason the symbiotic co-evolution of fruits and fruit-eater is not all just roses and sunshine:
+For this reason, the symbiotic co-evolution of fruits and fruit-eater is not all just roses and sunshine:

 Plants protect their fruit from being eaten before seed maturation with toxic and off-putting (warning) components that keep the fruit eater away until the seed has matured and is ready to germinate.
 This is vital for a plant’s reproductive success and fitness: if fruits are picked and dispersed with an immature seed, the embryo cannot sprout and grow.
 This scenario is a substantial reproductive disadvantage and energy loss for the “mother plant,” which has invested much of its energy into flowering and fruit building.